leetcode-roulette/backend-services/src/services/tags/README.md

 ## Built With
 * [NodeJS](https://nodejs.org) - Node.js is an open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside a web browser.
+* [MongoDB](https://mongodb.com) - MongoDB is a source-available cross-platform document-oriented database program.
 * [Kafka](https://kafka.apache.org/) - Apache Kafka is an open-source distributed event streaming platform used by thousands of companies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.
+* [Express.JS](https://expressjs.com) - Express.js, or simply Express, is a back end web application framework for Node.js, released as free and open-source software under the MIT License.
 * [Typescript](https://typescriptlang.org) - TypeScript is a free and open source programming language developed and maintained by Microsoft.